 You can offer personalised content in mobile UX in various ways e.g. user’s location, purchase history or based on their usual behaviour when they’re on your app.

-Few examples of best mobile UI UX design
+Few examples of the best mobile UI UX design

 Trello is one of the best examples of mobile UI UX design.
 This app offers an online tool for collaboration that organises projects in form of boards.

-Users find it easy to use and can keep a track on the progress of each task.
+Users find it easy to use and can keep track of the progress of each task.